Code-Institute-Submissions/neo-data-milestone-project/README.md

 This function is used to group the data based on the estimated maximum diameter of the NEO.
 The function has three input arguments, the first is the dimension about which to group the data.
 The second is the minimum value of the estimated diameter and the third argument is its maximum value.
-The latter two input arguments are used to create lower and upper boundaries for thedata.
+The latter two input arguments are used to create lower and upper boundaries for the data.
 When the function is called the total number of NEO objects within the specified estimated maximum diameter boundaries is returned.

 #### Function: number_hazardous_objects (argument 1, argument 2)

 This function creates a composite line plot using the crossfilter data as the first argument and the chart variable name as its second argument.
 The dates for the NEO search are parsed to ensure they are in the correct format for the software to understand.
 The date dimension is then created for the plot using these parsed dates.
 The top and bottom rows of the parsed date array are then extracted and are used to create the domain for the chart.

 This composite chart consists of four groups with the date the dimension for each one.
 The first of which is the total number of NEO's for a specific date.
 This is calculated using anonymous functions to return the daily total.
 The second group is a count of the total number of potentially hazardous NEOs for a particular date.
 This total is obtained using an IF statement which only adds to the total if the value is equal to 'true'.
 The third group is a count of the total number of NEOs on that date which have an Earth miss distance less than 10 million km.
 This is obtained by calling the miss_distance function which the correct input arguments.
 Finally, the fourth group is a count of the total number of NEOs with an estimated maximum diameter greater than 2km.
 This total is obtained by calling the estimated_diameter function with the correct arguments.

 #### Function: close_approach_stack (argument 1, argument 2)

 This function creates a stacked bar chart using the crossfilter data as the first argument and the chart variable name as its second argument.
 The dimension used for this chart are the close approach dates extracted directly from the crossfilter.
 The group used for the chart is obtained by using the miss_distance function with correct arguments and produces a count of the number of NEOs with a miss distance less than 10 million km.
 The two stacks are miss distance between 10 and 50 million km and a miss distance of 50 million km and above.
 The object count for the stacked portions of the chart are obtained by calling the miss_distance function with the correct input arguments.

 #### Function: estimated_diameter_stack (argument 1, argument 2)

 This function creates a stacked bar chart using the crossfilter data as the first argument and the chart variable name as its second argument.
 The dimension used for this chart are the close approach dates extracted directly from the crossfilter.
 The group used for the chart is obtained by using the estimated_diameter function with correct arguments and produces a count of the number of NEOs with an estimated maximum diameter less than 1 km.
-The two stacks are an estimated maximum diameter between 1 and 2 km and an estimated maximum diameter of 2 km and above.
+The two stacks are an estimated maximum diameter between 1 and 2 km and an estimated maximum diameter of
+2 km and above.
 The object count for the stacked portions of the chart are obtained by calling the estimated_diameter function with the correct input arguments.

-#### Function: estimated_diameter_stack (argument 1, argument 2)
+#### Function: potential_hazard (argument 1, argument 2)

 This function creates a pie chart using the crossfilter data as the first argument and the chart variable name as its second argument.
 The dimension is created using an IF statement which returns 'YES' if the potential hazard to Earth's object value is 'true', otherwise the statement returns 'NO'.
 The returned values are then used as the group for the pie chart.

 #### Function: neo_count (argument 1, argument 2)

 This function creates a count of the total number of objects filtered and the total number of objects counted and was obtained using the code found here [ref 2].
 The function is called using the crossfilter data as the first argument and the chart variable name as its second argument.

-#### Function: neo_data_table (argument 1, argument 2)
+#### Function: neo_data_table (argument 1, argument 2, argument 3)

 This function creates a table of NEOs with the ten closest approach distances and was obtained using the code found here [ref 3].
-The function is called using the crossfilter data as the first argument and the chart variable name as its second argument.
+The function is called using the crossfilter data as the first argument;  the chart variable name as its second argument and the size 'n' of the table as its third argument.
+It is the third argument which allows the table data to be changed upon button click between 'Top 10 closest approaches' and 'All approaches'.

 ### Features Left to Implement

-Code to more thoroughly check that a valid date has been entered into the text box is required.
-For example, if you enter a number into the search box which is not in a valid date format no code will execute.
-Also, I would like to add the time of close approach of the asteroid to the data output as this would be a useful feature for those wishing to view the asteroid through as telescope.
-Additionally, a very cool feature which I'm not sure if it exists would be a Solar System equivalent of Google Maps.
-Here the current position of the selected NEOs would be displayed at the current time or at a chosen time.
+A very cool feature which I'm not sure if it exists would be a Solar System equivalent of Google Maps.
+Here the current position of the selected NEOs would be displayed at the current time or at a chosen time. .
-In addition to this, I would like to spend some time investigating how difficult it would be to make the dc.js data plots responsive using CSS.
-I am aware that they can be manipulated by the CSS but the time required to achieve this may be prohibitive.

 ## Technologies Used
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 The following technologies were used during the development of this project: